ABOUT EVERTHING SHUSWAP

 Learn about the Secwepemc people, who have lived on this land since time immemorial and understand why, after nearly two centuries of exploitation and mistreatment, they are regaining their heritage.
 Understand the factors behind the pattern of European settlement and discover details about the sternwheeler era.

-Given that Dr. David Suzuki wrote after receiving a copy, “Every part of the country should have something like Everything Shuswap,” the book can also serve as a template for other communities.
+Given that Dr. David Suzuki wrote after receiving a copy, “Every part of the country should have something like Everything Shuswap,” the book could also be a template for other regions to emulate.

 Order Your Copy Today

-To get your digital copy, please fill out the form to the right and we will get back to you.
+To purchase the new editon, please fill out the form to the right and we will get back to you.